This has changed now, after my recent commit pushed to d.o.

 All kinds of contributions are highly welcomed:

-Code - I have pushed the module code to GitHub, as it is much better playground for developers compared to drupal.org - if you want to help developing the code yourself, feel free to fork and pull there.
+Code - I have pushed the module code to GitHub, as it is much better playground for developers compared to drupal.org - if you want to help developing the code yourself, feel free to fork from there.